adriangbrandon/ring-basic-p/Readme.md

 Now put the .dat file inside a folder.

 3. Building the index.
-After compiling the code we should have an executable called `build-index` and `build-index-uring` in `build`.
+After compiling the code we should have an executable called `build-index` in `build`.
 Now run:

 ```Bash
 ./build-index <absolute-path-to-the-.dat-file> <type-ring>